Child Friendly Leeds

 The current Leeds Children's Mayor

-Mohammed became the 2023-24 Leeds Children's Mayor in October 2023 with a record number of 11,111 children and young people voting in the elections.
+Esosa became the 2024-25 Leeds Children's Mayor in October 2024 with a total of 6,204 children and young people voting in the elections.

-If I was Leeds Children’s Mayor I would tackle climate change.
+If I was Leeds Children's Mayor I would tackle mental health and wellbeing.

 What is involved